open-telemetry/opentelemetry-specification/specification/resource/sdk.md

 ### Merge

-The interface MUST provide a way for a old resource and a updating resource to be merged into a new resource.
+The interface MUST provide a way for an old resource and an updating resource to be merged into a new resource.

 Note: This is intended to be utilized for merging of resources whose attributes